guillainbisimwa/Climate-Literacy-Mapper/README.md

 - Twitter : [@gullain_bisimwa](https://twitter.com/gullain_bisimwa)
 - Linkedin : [guillain-bisimwa](https://www.linkedin.com/in/guillain-bisimwa-8a8b7a7b/)

+## TODO
+- Check if new tribe really doesn't exit []
+- Deactivate all translation if Climate knowledge section is not set up []
+- Fill Climate knowledge section []
+- If Climate knowledge section is already completed, then see the info as summary (with erase and edit action) []

 <!--
 Did you know there are over 3,000 distinct ethnic groups in Africa?
 So far, we've mapped 13 tribes - just 0.4% of the total.
 Our upcoming app will help us scale up through collaborations.
 Want to get involved?  🚀Sign up here to help us on this exciting journey: -->